bokand/bokand.github.io/web_viewports_explainer.md

 the document origin.
 We could equivalently call this the "layout size".

 So where does the ICB's size come from?
 This depends whether we're on a desktop or mobile browser.
-On desktop, the ICB matches the browser's window size;
-minus any browser chrome ("chrome" in the [UI sense](https://www.nngroup.com/articles/browser-and-gui-chrome/)).
+On desktop, the ICB matches the browser's window size less any browser chrome ("chrome" in the [UI sense](https://www.nngroup.com/articles/browser-and-gui-chrome/)).

 On mobile, the ICB's size can vary independently of the window/screen size.
 If the page specifies an explicit size in the `width` attribute of a viewport meta